atzberg/mango-selm/README.md

 <img src="https://github.com/atzberg/mango-selm/blob/master/images/docs/mango_selm_software.png" width="100%">
 </p>

-### Mango-Selm: Fluid-Structure Interaction and Fluctuating Hydrodynamics Simulation Package
+### Mango-Selm: Fluid-Structure Interactions and Fluctuating Hydrodynamics Package
 Now available with Jupyter Notebook and Python interfaces for setting up models for SELM-LAMMPS simulations.

 **Mango-Selm** is a package for performing fluid-structure interaction simulations in LAMMPS.
 The package includes methods for